gayatrivenugopal/100-days-of-code/log.md

 **Thoughts:** Will fix the bug tomorrow.
 It may have something to do with the ID of the document.

+### Day 15: August 25, 2018

+**Today's Progress**: Fixed the bug.
+It was an error in the program.

+**Thoughts:** Glad to have found it without losing too much time.
+Next step, splitting words and retrieving their properties.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)